Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

    ./mach try fuzzy -q "'tp6 'webextensions"

-Similarly for running tp6m on Firefox for Android builds:
+Similarly for running tp6m (equivalent to tp6 but for mobile) on Firefox for Android builds:

 ::

    ./mach try fuzzy --full -q "'tp6m 'webextensions"

+Note that this can also be done using ``./mach try perf --show-all -q "'tp6m 'webextensions"`` to produce a compare view link of the changes before/after the patch being tested.

 The set of extensions installed are the ones listed in the ``"addons"`` property of the condprof customization file `webext.json`_ from the ``testing/condprofile/condprof/customization/`` directory.